Economics (ECON)

 A non-technical introduction to economics with coverage of both microeconomics and macroeconomics.
 Overview of the evolution of economic concepts and ideas.
 Application of economics to current problems such as inflation, unemployment, the financial sector, the economics of regulation, market imperfections, environmental problems, and international economics.
 Consumer decision making and different market models are included.
 (Can be substituted for ECON 102 in the major if students also take ECON 330 as one of their 300-level electives.)
 3 hours lecture.
 (002635)

-General Education: Social Sciences (D)
+General Education: Social and Behavioral Sciences (4)

 Grade Basis: Graded